 From a performance standpoint, 4000MHz is the sweet spot for AMD’s latest Ryzen 5000 series CPUs.
 It allows the high-end CPUs to operate at their maximum potential, all the while giving you a tonne of overclocking headroom if you want to tighten the timings or boost the clock frequency.
 Performance aside, the best feature of this RAM kit has to be the value.
 Whilst it’s not the cheapest kit in this guide, it certainly offers some of the best value.

-If you’re looking for a great all-round RAM kit that is excellent value for money, Corsair’s Vengeance RGB Pro should be high on your list of considerations.
+If you’re looking for a great all-around RAM kit that is excellent value for money, Corsair’s Vengeance RGB Pro should be high on your list of considerations.

 Taking a look at performance briefly, the Toughram comes to the table boasting a 4000MHz clock frequency and a CAS latency of 19.
-Whilst this isn’t the best in this guide, it still offers rapid performance in both gaming and workflow type situations.
-Thermaltake have further fitted this RAM kit with an extremely efficient heatsink, offering low temps throughout the entirety of its usage.
+Whilst this isn’t the best in this guide, it still offers rapid performance in both gaming and workflow-type situations.
+Thermaltake has further fitted this RAM kit with an extremely efficient heatsink, offering low temps throughout the entirety of its usage.

 As far as value goes, you’ll be hard-pressed to find anything better than this particular RAM kit.